ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 The ``:{version}`` will be replaced by the version being released each time.

-In the case described above, each time you run bloom on the release repository,
+In the case described above, each time you run bloom on the release repository:

 * the user will be prompted for the version being released
 * an archive of the upstream source code will be fetched based on the "release tag" configuration
 * imported into the release repository's upstream branch